joergmschulz/docker-dovecot/README.md

 As some other portions of the project have been derived from GPLed code, we need to be on the safe side and GPL it all.
 # dnsmasq
 as exim insists on dns lookups for al hostnames and ignores resolv.conf, we install dnsmasq. the config file is generated automatically.
-To add hosts, use dnsmasq/local_hosts .
+To add hosts, use dnsmasq/local_hosts or the extra_hosts in docker-compose.yml.

 # build side notes
 ## exim